-Even with all of my experience traveling to theme parks, I had forgotten some very important things about visiting Disney World in summer.
-Here is what you need to know when heading to Orlando theme parks over the summer.
+Even with all of my experience traveling to Disney World, I had forgotten some very important things about visiting Disney World in summer.
+The summer experience at Disney World is very different than when visiting at other times of the year.
+Here is what you need to know when heading to Disney World in summer.

 The Summer Rainy Season Is For Real